CUSecLab/2023-CCS-SkillScanner/readme.md

 "1" means there might be several skills in the target folder and "0" means only one skill.
 Ensure that all the skill files are in one folder.

 The results will be in the folder "skillscanner/results" and each skill will have a folder for storing results.
+There will also be a report that summarizes all the results of the skill.
+The detailed results, such as different issues in code inconsistency will be saved in "results/skillname/code_inconsistency/issuename".

 ### Dataset